caseyg/awesome/TOPICS.md

 *   [NirDiamant/RAG\_Techniques](https://github.com/NirDiamant/RAG_Techniques) - This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
 Each technique has a detailed notebook tutorial.

 *   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-## agentic-ai

-*   [ndom91/open-plan-annotator](https://github.com/ndom91/open-plan-annotator) - Local-first agent plan annotator

-*   [charmbracelet/crush](https://github.com/charmbracelet/crush) - Glamourous agentic coding for all 💘

-*   [ruvnet/ruflo](https://github.com/ruvnet/ruflo) - 🌊 The leading agent meta-harness for Claude.
-Deploy intelligent multi-agent swarms, coordinate autonomous workflows, and build conversational AI systems.
-Features adaptive memory, self-learning swarm intelligence, RAG integration, and native Claude Code / Codex Integration

-*   [cosai-oasis/project-codeguard](https://github.com/cosai-oasis/project-codeguard) - Project CodeGuard is an open-source, model-agnostic security framework that embeds secure-by-default practices into AI coding agent workflows.
-It provides comprehensive security rules that guide AI assistants to generate more secure code automatically.

-*   [microsoft/mcp-interviewer](https://github.com/microsoft/mcp-interviewer) - Catch MCP server issues before your agents do.

-*   [NoeSamaille/wxo-oauth-authz-code](https://github.com/NoeSamaille/wxo-oauth-authz-code) - Working example of a custom Python tool for IBM watsonx Orchestrate that allows to query Calendar Events from Microsoft 365 using a member connection implementing an OAuth Authorization Code flow.

-*   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
-Ghost in the machine!

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
-React, Angular, Mobile, Slack, and more.
-Makers of the AG-UI Protocol

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 ## claude-code-plugin